 Tour Code: 35469P2

-We begin our journey on the more benign west side of the mountain, and make our way up to the area of the mountain known as Reilig Mhuire, with its magnificent views of the Sheefry Hills and Mweelrea Mountains, and the large islands off the west coast.
-On the way, we pass the old gold miners road and the ravine cut into the hillside by the high springs that provide water to the villages below.
+Meet your guide at the Croagh Patrick Visitor Centre in Murrisk and begin your Wild Atlantic Way trek on the more benign west side of the mountain.
+You'll make your way up to the area of the mountain known as Reilig Mhuire, with magnificent views of the Sheefry Hills, Mweelrea Mountains, and the large islands off Ireland's west coast.
+On the way, pass the old gold miners' road and a ravine cut into the hillside by the high springs that provide water to the villages below.

 Reilig Mhuire consists of three huge cairns.
-It is believed that in pre-Christian times, this may have been dedicated to a pagan goddess, or was possibly a grave.
-Today, it is known as the ‘Third Station’ on Croagh Patrick.
-Here we pause on the shoulder before an ascent to the summit, or second station.
+It is believed that in pre-Christian times, it may have been dedicated to a pagan goddess or was possibly a grave.
+Today, it is known as the third station on Croagh Patrick.
+Pause here on the shoulder before an ascent to the summit, or second station.

-We then make our way back to the third station following an ancient path that has long since fallen into disuse.
+Then make your way back to the third station, following an ancient path that has long since fallen into disuse.
 It is a pleasant stroll compared to the shale challenges of the mountain heights above.
-We finish where we started, outside the delightful Staunton’s family pub and restaurant in Lecanvey.
+Your trek concludes where you started, outside the delightful Staunton’s family pub and restaurant in Lecanvey.